 We got to take a quick glimpse at the waterside cabins, and they are absolutely spectacular!
 Spacious and yet warm and inviting, I honestly could have moved in to one of them.
 The covered porch with a sunken hot tub – which, if you’re lucky, you can view the Magic Kingdom fireworks from! – were the icing on the cake, and I wouldn’t hesitate to book one of these if we stayed at the resort again.

 Disney’s Wilderness Lodge has a main pool area, the Copper Creek Springs pool (featuring a 67-foot water slide!) as well as an awesome splash pad area with slides and one of those buckets that drops water on the kids every few minutes.
 I thought for sure that we’d have to drag Harrison away from there to check out the new pool, but we didn’t even make it over there!

 The new Boulder Ridge Cove pool sits a short walk away from the main pool, and really captures the rustic, natural feel of the resort.
 It features a zero-depth entry, which is so perfect for young kids to be able to splash around and not feel out of their depth, as well as a deeper end where Harrison spent hours (literally, hours!) jumping in and having a ball.

 My favorite part about the pool were the six covered cabana-style areas, with the most incredibly comfortable sofas and lounge chairs.
 These areas are first come, first serve, and I would absolutely recommend getting to the pool early enough to snag one!

 Boulder Ridge Cove Pool is also one of my top pools at Walt Disney World!

 Geyser Point Bar and Grill

-You can book the villas and cabins from July 17th, 2017 by visiting the official Walt Disney World website.
+You can now book Copper Creek Villas and cabins from by visiting the official Walt Disney World website.